 5. Make the right decision

 Choosing the right kind of dog bed can sound like a very simple task, but it can get overwhelming due to the number of options available.
-Make sure you keep the above-mentioned points in mind, especially if you are getting a dog bed for your large dog (small, medium, or large dog) for the very first time.
+Make sure you keep the above-mentioned points in mind, especially if you are getting a dog bed for your dog for the very first time.